 I entered the concert hall, and all the women (most of them with their hair down, I should note) were sporting fuchsia robes and the men in suits.
 I half-hoped they’d offer me a robe, too, so I didn’t stick out like a sore thumb (even more than I already did).
 No such luck.
 As it turns out, I was already destined to be singled out, as the conductor turned to the choir to introduce me and asked me to stand—in front of the whole venue!
 Which, bear in mind, included the entire choir, the symphony and more than 500 guests in the audience.
 I hate being asked to stand in front of a crowd: I was embarrassed enough during the 15-minute ceremony at my wedding with just 80 friends and family members looking on!

 The next thing I was worried about was not knowing the songs, but here’s where I totally lucked out: The conductor handed out new music for the next concert, the first piece of which was “Oh What a Beautiful Morning!”
 I’ve only known that song since I could walk.
 I couldn’t believe my luck.
 The next song was a contemporary religious piece I’d heard in the past, so at least I knew the melody, and the last one was a Charles Strouse ditty (not Annie but equally as beautiful).
 How much do I love that the MoTab is so hip they perform Broadway tunes (my favorite)?
 Even more impressive: They generally get a new piece of music, work on it from 10 to 20 minutes at rehearsal, then perform it perfectly Sunday morning at the concert.
-(That could have to do with the fact that the conductor, Mack, is a bit of a perfectionist, which is made obvious if you sit in on a rehearsal.
-A brilliant, albeit intimidating, man!)

 I was surprised how much reading music is like riding a bike; I had no problems picking out the alto line and singing along.
 That said, I forgot that aside from reading notes, you also have to read tempo, dynamics like crescendo and mezzo-piano and fortissimo and other musical cues.
 It’s a lot to remember if you haven’t done such in about a decade.
 Still, I was getting into it, and it made the longing to sing in a choir resurface in the pit of my stomach.
 I never realized before how much I truly miss performing—in any capacity.